 There exist several works that combine design methodologies and performance modeling.
-In [10] stochastic Petri nets are obtained from UML diagrams with performance evaluation purpose.
+In [12] stochastic Petri nets are obtained from UML diagrams with performance evaluation purpose.
 In our opinion, it is not clearly stated the translation process, and it is not clear how the performance model is obtained.
-Therefore, it has not been possible to test their technique in our examples to compare their solution with ours.
-In [21] an approach to performance prediction for the real time field is presented.
-It uses ROOM [18] as a development method and a layered queuing network as a performance model, a prototype tool has been developed to assist the process.
-A parallel work to our software performance process using UML and queueing networks (QNs) is being developed in [8].
+Therefore, it was not possible to test their technique in our examples to compare their solution with ours.
+In [22] an approach to performance prediction for the real time field is presented.
+It uses ROOM [20] as a development method and a layered queuing network as a performance model, a prototype tool has been developed to assist the process.
+A parallel work to our software performance process using UML and queueing networks (QNs) is being developed in [9].
 However, we claim that for the case of parallel and distributed systems, as those presented in this paper, PNs improve the adequacy of QNs, since they provide general synchronization mechanisms and validation techniques for logical properties.
-In the field of process algebras, there exist interesting works, see [4], closely related to ours.
+In the field of stochastic process algebras, the work in [5] presents a language to describe functional and performance aspects of software architectures inheriting the compositional nature of process algebras.
+The advantages of our approach are twofold: the use of UML as design language, a more suitable tool to describe software architectures and the availability of efficient analysis algorithms and software tools for performance evaluation.

 The rest of the paper is organized as follows.
 In section 2, the process followed to evaluate software performance is described.
 In section 3, a Tucows-like software retrieval system is modeled using UML and this model is translated into SWNs.
-In section 4, the main components of the ANTARC-TICA SRS are described.
+In section 4, the ANTARCTICA SRS is also modeled using UML and the models translated into SWNs.
 In section 5, we present a comparison between performance figures for both approaches.
 Finally, some concluding remarks are stressed in section 6.